Gbukaa/security_week/workshops/weeks-7-and-8/docker_compose.md

 In pairs, you will take a look together at this [Docker Compose example](https://github.com/makersacademy/devops-course/blob/main/workshops/week-5/docker_compose.yml).

-Then, making use of the resources provided below, resarch and answer the following questions:
+Then, making use of the resources provided below, research and answer the following questions:
 - What are `server`, `client` and `db`?
 Why are they all listed together under the same file?
 - What is `build` under each of these?
 Why isn't there a `build` part under `db`?
 - Where is each `build` pointing to?
 What would you expect to find under `./services/server` and `./services/client`?